Top, Middle And Base Notes

 A Lingering Symphony: Understanding Base Notes

 Usually composed of rich, hearty ingredients like sandalwood, amber, vanilla, or musk, base notes provide that subtle yet powerful backdrop that can linger for hours.
-They interact with the wearer’s natural skin chemistry, creating a personalized aroma unique to each individual.
+They interact with the wearer’s natural skin chemistry, creating a personalised aroma unique to each individual.

 Choosing a fragrance can hinge on these long-lasting notes.
 They bring grounding warmth and can vary significantly from one perfume to another, offering everything from earthy to sweet undertones.